anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter02.rst

      - sec.sys.007
      - The Platform **must** implement controls enforcing separation of duties and privileges, least privilege use and least common mechanism (Role-Based Access Control).
-     - :ref:`chapters/chapter05:principles` :ref:`chapters/chapter05:securing kubernetes orchestrator`
+     - :ref:`chapters/chapter05:principles` :ref:`chapters/chapter05:securing the kubernetes orchestrator`
    * - Platform and Access
      - sec.sys.008
      - The Platform **must** be able to assign the Entities that comprise the tenant networks to different